 We have a lot to learn from people who had to fail first to succeed later on and so understood failures differently.
 They didn't see them as show-stoppers, end-game or catastrophes, merely simple road-blocks.
 They anticipated, accepted and appreciated failures for what they are - a natural part of our journey, as learning opportunities, in fact as little victories, because all the knowledge that comes from failing to succeed makes it much easier to succeed next time.
 Lessons learned, mistakes understood and corrected, skill-set improved to eventually mastered.

-All those who adapted their mind to understanding that failing actually helps them grow invested a lot of their time, energy and interest to master their passion and fulfill their dreams.
+All those who adapted their mind to understanding that failing actually helps them grow invested a lot of their time, energy and interest to master their passion and fulfil their dreams.
 Imagine a young Federer giving up on tennis before winning his first match, we'd have never heard of him and his dream today would have been a fantasy.
 If Gandhi has given up his fight for independence of India, Mozart given up on music, Frida on painting, Steve Jobs on programming or Greta on the movement to save this planet from an ecological disaster, their message would have never come across and the world would have been quite a different place today.
 We'd have never heard about Tesla if he considered failure a personal disaster.
 If we'd have given up on trying to stand up and walk every time we failed as toddlers life would be quite a different experience for us today, wouldn't it?

 By the words of this noble man, A. P. J. Abdul Kalam, former president of India, F.A.I.L. only means a First Attempt in Learning.
 Therefore, work towards your failures, not your successes and you'd never feel like failing.
 Work towards your failures and you won't give up easily on things, you would want to work towards them.
 Work towards your failures and succeed.